PraneethJain/ardor/README.md

 # Anime-Downloader
 An anime downloader written in python using selenium.
-Currently work in progress